-Omnica has remained a staff of approximately 30 people for over 30 years.
+Omnica has remained a staff of approximately 30 people for over 30 years working on class 1, 2, & 3 medical devices at our Los Angeles engineering facility.
 We have found this to be optimal.
 The reasons that as organizations grow, additional process and communication must be implemented that inherently slow things down.
 It is simple, our customers come to us because we are more efficient and experienced and get things done.
 Anything that stands in the way of that seems superfluous to us.

 In that vein, we have developed extensive prototyping and modeling capability within our organization.
 (See our video tour.)
 We can build most prototypes internally without sending them out to shops or service providers.
 This serves to greatly reduce the time needed to iterate a design as well as reduces opportunities for miscommunication.

 Omnica has been able to retain key employees for long periods of time.
 In fact, as of this writing, the average tenure of Omnica employees is 18 years!
 This contradicts conventional wisdom where people are cogs in the organization that are easily switched out for someone else.
 We understand that experience in creative pursuits is critical to speed and success.
 We do this, among other things, by limiting the number of projects that we work on at one time we do not work on everything that comes our way.
 We make sure we have the resources available without overworking people, and we make sure that the work is interesting, creative and that we are working with customers are a pleasure to work with.
 (Not always a perfect process to be sure.)

 While the rest of the world is obsessed with growth, we are very happy to focus on profitability and success of our projects, and contentment of our employees.
 These are some of the things that have been lost in our money-/growth-obsessed society.